carolynduby/cloudera-cybersec-training/02_ParsingSquid/README.md

 # Parse and normalize squid log format using a Grok parser.
 ## Objectives
+* Configure a parser.
+* View the output of the parser.
+* Observe error handling.
 ## Lab Instructions
 * Open the terminal window
 * Run the parser set up command